 What is SCOLA method?

 SCOLA (Subcutaneous Onlay Laparoscopic Approach) is a surgical abdominal wall repair technique that is shown to be a safe and effective approach to repair abdominal muscle diastasis or umbilical hernias.
-To perform SCOLA, a surgeon makes a 3-centimetre incision above the pubic bone and then uses a laparoscope (a tiny camera) and other surgical instruments to reach the abdominal muscles underneath the skin.
+To perform SCOLA, a surgeon makes 3 small incisions above the pubic bone and then uses a laparoscope (a tiny camera) and other surgical instruments to reach the abdominal muscles underneath the skin.
 Usually to repair diastasis it is enough to use slowly absorbable sutures.
 Sometimes the special mesh could be placed on the rectal abdominal muscles if it is necessary (in case of large diastasis or poor condition of patient’s tissue).
 Once the surgeon reaches the muscles under the skin, he closes the gap by placing several sutures to bring the two muscles together.

 Advantages of SCOLA method